radius-project/docs/docs/content/getting-started/quickstarts/quickstart-recipe/index.md

 weight: 500
 slug: "recipes"
 categories: "Quickstart"
+tags : ["Recipe"]
 ---

 This quickstart will teach you:

 * How to use “dev” Recipes in your Radius Environment
-* How to deploy your own Recipes in your Radius Environment for multiple cloud providers.
+* How to deploy your own Recipes in your Radius Environment for Azure.
 * How to author your own Recipes

 ## Prerequisites